 DOE is committed to responsible environmental stewardship of its electronics, including computers, displays, printers and cell phones.
-In order to comply with Executive Order 13514, Federal Leadership in Environmental, Energy, and Economic Performance, and other statutory requirements, DOE policy and actions support the following principles of electronic stewardship:
+In order to comply with Executive Order 13693, Planning for Federal Sustainability in the Next Decade, and other statutory requirements, DOE policy and actions support the following principles of electronic stewardship:

-- procuring environmentally preferable electronics, including EPEAT-registered, ENERGY STAR qualified, and low standby power products;
+- procuring environmentally sustainable electronics, including EPEAT-registered, ENERGY STAR certified, and low standby power products;

 - enabling electronics power management and automatic duplexing capabilities;